collector-bank/Checkout-Magento-2/docs/manual.md

 Technical information how to retreive shipping data from orders, for e.g. integrating to business systems or printing address labels automatically.
 [Delivery checkout technical integration](deliveryCheckoutIntegration.md)

+#### Swish orders

+Orders placed using swish do not follow the normal order flow.
+They are automatically invoiced offline in Magento and placed in the status Processing after they are Acknowledged.

 #### Test mode

 After you have installed the module on your Magento 2 installation you can test it by running it in test mode.
 Test credentials for different scenarios can be found here [https://checkout-documentation.collector.se/#test-credentials](https://checkout-documentation.collector.se/#test-credentials).